 CP’s goals include establishing an educational fund for the underprivileged children and women of Nepal; to launch income generating programs for their parents; to help women and children improve their quality of leadership; and to initiate local, regional and international alliances to combat labor exploitation and sexual violation of children and women.

 By working on this project, you’ll be building a future for a family that is truly in need.
 You’ll work alongside like-minded volunteers who are also passionate about travel and giving others a hand up, not a hand out.

 Read day-to-day experiences from our volunteers on the Nepal Blog »

 You can expect mid-to cool-range temperatures in Nepal in October, around 23C during the day.
 That said, weather is never fully predictable, so you’ll want to be prepared for a little of everything.

 Nepal is a Mecca for trekkers and weekend time will offer lots of chance to hit the trails or take in some of the many cultural experiences that Nepal offers.

 Learn more about the Nepal »

 On this trip, you’ll be working to put together a home out of bricks with a steel roof.
 The plan is to build a home that’s 15X25 feet, with a kitchen, bedroom and storage room, as well as a toilet/bathroom.
 That’s not much by most standards, but this family doesn’t have much for housing at present.
-A solid home will mean stability and shelter for this family of seven.
+A solid home will mean stability.

 When / Itinerary: